-rare Charitable Research Reserve is ideally suited for scientific research for a variety of reasons including:
+The rare Charitable Research Reserve is ideally suited for research for a variety of reasons including:

 Size and Diversity of Habitats

 Our 900+ acres encompass a broad range of habitats including an eight-kilometre long riparian zone along the Speed River, Grand River (a Canadian Heritage River) and its associated islands.
-There are also three coldwater steams that flow through rare and several swamp habitats in our forest tracts.
+There are also three coldwater steams that flow through rare and several swamp habitats in forest tracts.
 Other forested habitat includes upland and lowland deciduous forest, old-growth Carolinian forest as well as hawthorn and bur oak savanna.
 One of the region’s few exposed cliff faces stretches along the Grand River above a neighbouring floodplain meadows.
-Our agricultural heritage includes old fields, organic fields, and fields currently farmed conventionally, as well as an extensive system of hedgerows.
+Agricultural lands include old fields, organic fields, and fields currently farmed conventionally, as well as an extensive system of hedgerows.

 Flora and Fauna

-There is a high diveristy of organisms at rare that either live on the property or pass through it during migration.
-Our devoted volunteers and environmental advisors have spent years cataloguing rare’s flora and fauna and compiling species lists for the property.
+There is a high diversity of organisms at rare that either live on the reserve or pass through it during migration.
+Our devoted volunteers and environmental advisors have spent years cataloguing rare’s flora and fauna and compiling species lists for the reserve.
 As well, rare has implemented Ecological Monitoring and Assessment Network (EMAN) protocols for monitoring salamanders, butterflies, benthic invertebrates, lichen, forest health and forest soils that have also shed light on biodiversity at rare.
-To date, this biodiversity includes over 200 bird species, over 700 plant species, 63 moss species, 8 liverwort species, 162 species of fungi, 12 amphibian species, 8 reptile species, 70 species of butterflies, 3 species of fish in the coldwater streams and 31 mammal species; including humans who have occupied the land here almost continuously for 9,500 years.
+To date, this biodiversity includes over 200 bird species, over 800 plant species, 73 moss and liverwort species, 269 species of fungi, 13 amphibian species, 8 reptile species, 77 species of butterflies, 3 species of fish in the coldwater streams and 31 mammal species; including humans who have lived on the land for 9,500 years.

 Proximity to Leading Universities